 Update and invalidation patterns

-Optimistic update with an explicit rollback path
+Optimistic update with explicit rollback

 Targeted invalidation by domain keys

-Realtime merge policy
+Realtime merge rules

 Common anti-patterns